outermedia/solr-fusion/src/main/doc/user-guide.md

     <om:dismax-query-builder class="org.outermedia.solrfusion.mapper.DisMaxQueryBuilder$Factory"/>

 The lines above declare the global query builders, which can be overwritten for specific Solr servers.

+Note: At least in Solr 3.6 the value of the "mm" Solr parameter has no effect if a dismax query contains duplicate search words (more duplicates than mm's value).
+To overcome this limitation the dismax query builder implementation above removes duplicate search words.
+Because the implementation is very simple, "+", "-" are ignored.
+So e.g.
+"abc +abc" is reduced to "abc" (the first occurrence of a search word is used) although "+abc" would be better.
+The deduplication is applied to whole queries and to dismax sub-queries in edismax queries.

+Duplicate search words can easily occur when one SolrFusion field is mapped to several Solr fields and the "add" rule is not limited to e.g. facets.

+The edismax query builder (`<om:query-builder>`) contains no deduplication.
+Probably, it is impossible to implement this feature.

 ## Document Merging
 In order to avoid duplicate Solr documents - same document from different(!)
 Solr servers - SolrFusion can merge documents